 The Blade (optional): Not all aquarium glass cleaners have blades (scrapers), but some will come with replaceable ones that have good use.
 The blade helps to peel off hard algae build-ups, especially if you’re having a big algae bloom.
 Some blades are made from stainless steel and others are made from durable plastic.
 It doesn’t necessarily matter which one you use as they are both non-toxic.

 The scraper blades are also good for removing mineral deposits, algae stains, and other heavier residues.
 Never use them on acrylic tanks as they are sure to leave scratch marks.
 The blade and the scrubber work in combination, because you can use the scraper to get the hard stuff off, then use the scrubber to wipe it clean.

 Long-handled Glass Cleaner: If you would prefer a glass cleaner that has a long handle and no magnet, then make sure you find one that has a durable handle.
 There are a number of long-handled glass cleaners on the market, but not all of them have extra-strong handles with soft-but-tough cleaning pads.
 Some pads also include a mild scraper for the hard algae.
 Many long-handled glass cleaners are only for glass aquariums as they have a tendency to scratch acrylic tanks.

-If the long-handle is labeled as “extra-long” than you are much less likely to walk away with a wet arm!
+If the long handle is labeled as “extra-long” then you are much less likely to walk away with a wet arm!
 A long handle is also helpful for getting into those tough-to-reach spots.
 Handles with a hook make it easier to store hanging up.